 Public Act 99-0906, which became effective on June 1, 2017, substantially modifies what elements are to be included in the IPA's annual "power procurement plan."
 Starting with the 2018 Procurement Plan, the IPA will no longer include the procurement of renewable energy resources as part of the annual procurement plan.
-The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act are instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan, approved by the Illinois Commerce Commission on April 3, 2018 in Docket No. 17-0838.
+The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard requirements in Section 1-75(c) of the IPA Act will instead be addressed through the IPA's separately-developed Long-term Renewable Resources Procurement Plan, the draft of which is scheduled to be issued by the IPA for comment in September of 2017.
 Public Act 99-0906 also includes revisions to the state's energy efficiency portfolio standard (found in Section 8-103 of the PUA) as well as the elimination of the mechanism through which incremental energy efficiency programs are included in IPA procurement plans under Section 16-111.5B of the PUA.
 This procurement plan is focused only on the procurement of standard wholesale products to meet the needs of the Ameren Illinois, ComEd and MidAmerican eligible retail customers.